 Significance: State Vehicle License tax accounts for approximately 15.7% of Total State Shared Revenues based on the FY16/17 Budget.
 Total State Shared revenue is approximately 35.4% of total General Fund Revenue.
 The Peak Year (2005-06) reflects a time when the City received a higher percentage share (46.1%) of state-shared revenues.
-State shared vehicle license tax revenues are distributed to cities and towns based on relative population share.
-The population share in FY 2000-01 was 48.5% and the current population share in FY 2016-17 is 40.42%.
+State shared vehicle license tax revenues are distributed to cities and towns in Maricopa County based on their relative population share of Maricopa County.
+The city of Phoenix's population share in FY 2000-01 was 48.5%, and the current population share in FY 2016-17 is 40.42%.